-The little town of Playa Chiquita Costa Rica was a perfect base for our last Costa Rica travel adventure.
+The little town of Playa Chiquita Costa Rica was a perfect base for our last Costa Rica travel adventure on the Costa Rica Caribbean Coast.
 It is centrally located just 10 minutes down the coast from Puerto Viejo and 30 minutes from popular Cahuita National Park.
 The town has a variety of appealing local restaurants and a grocery store.

 Punta Uva Beach is one of the most popular beaches on the Costa Rica Carribean side for families with small children, and it easily accessible from Playa Chiquita.
 Playa Chiquita has just the right balance of enough restaurants and shops to provide variety without being overwhelming.
 It definitely has a laid back, small town vibe.
 Lots of folks get around on bicycles and everyone seemed to know each other.
 When we return again, this is definitely where we will stay.

 Cahuita is a larger town that is north on the Caribbean coast from Puerto Viejo and Playa Chiquita.
 It is a mid sized town that is a little less busy and party like than Puerto Viejo, but offers more restaurants and shopping opportunities than Playa Chiquita.